Jack Lynch: Opposition (1973–1977)

 Controversy continued to dog the National Coalition when the President of Ireland, Cearbhall Ó Dálaigh, resigned in 1976, after being called a "thundering disgrace" by the Minister for Defence, Paddy Donegan.
 Taoiseach Liam Cosgrave refused to sack his Minister and the government's popularity took a downturn.
 A former Fianna Fáil cabinet Minister and a political ally of Lynch, Patrick Hillery, was eventually nominated (without election) as Ó Dálaigh's successor and sixth President of Ireland.

-In 1977, the government, although reasonably unpopular, felt sure of an election victory and June date for the poll was fixed.
+In 1977, the government, although reasonably unpopular, felt sure of an election victory and a June date for the poll was fixed.
 The National Coalition's spirits had been buoyed up by the actions of the Minister for Local Government, James Tully.
 In what became known as the Tullymander (a pun on the word gerrymander) he re-drew every constituency in Ireland (as he had authority to do), apparently favouring Fine Gael and Labour Party candidates.
-However, when the election took place the coalition was swept out of office by Fianna Fáil which won an unprecedented twenty seat Dáil majority and over 50% of the first preference votes.
+However, when the election took place the coalition was swept out of office by Fianna Fáil which won an unprecedented twenty-seat Dáil majority and over 50% of the first preference votes.
 Lynch himself received the biggest personal vote in the state.
 Although the large parliamentary majority seemed to restore Lynch as an electoral asset, the fact that the party was returned with an enormous vote allowed Lynch to be undermined by many new TDs who were not loyal to Lynch and wanted him removed.